 Later Carol traveled to Chiang Mai to study at the Old Chiang Mai Hospital in Traditional Thai Massage and the healing benefit of mindfulness through hands on healing.
 She met her teacher Chongkol (John) Setthakorn and, many years later, followed him to his own school International Training Massage.
 She has become one of the international teacher’s for Level 1 Certification.
 She currently conducts trainings in the Philippines for yoga teachers and other alternative medicine practitioners as an added addition to their healing practices.

-Carol appreciated and value the healing of mindfulness and the healing arts such as bodywork.
-She moved back to the USA in 1991.
-She obtain her full Credential as an HIV/AIDS peer counselor and health educator from City College of San Francisco.
-She worked in several nonprofit organizations and clinics in the Bay Area.
 Carol co-founded Inner Substance® cross-cultural intervention for substance abuse.
-Carol consults and facilitate training with co-occurring disorders and substance use.
-She counsel those struggling with spiritual crisis, mental health issues and addiction from a harm reduction approach.
+She consults and facilitates training with co-occurring disorders and substance use.
+She counsels those struggling with spiritual crisis, mental health issues and addiction from a harm reduction approach.

 Carol has trained with the Ojai Foundation in the way of council; a listening circle and Angeles Arrien on tracking the collective as a form of community healing and transforming conflict.
 The circle is the most ancient tool for transformation and deep healing.